seigenbrode/ml-sagemaker-workshop/README.md

    * [Basics of Jupyter Notebooks](https://towardsdatascience.com/a-beginners-tutorial-to-jupyter-notebooks-1b2f8705888a)

  ## Lab 1: Data Exploration & Feature Engineering

+ In this lab, we will be using a modified version of the SageMaker Example Notebook for a direct marketing use case  where we want to target customers that are most likely to enroll in a term deposit after one or more phone calls.

+ **Learning Objective:** The goal of this lab is to apply common techniques in:

+   * exploring & understanding your data
+   * identifying & transforming features that are most predictive to our machine learning problem
+   * evaluating the performance of a model

- From within the notebook instance we created in Lab Setup above:
+ **Lab Steps:** From within the notebook instance we created in Lab Setup above:

    1) Go to the **Files** tab
    2) Click **ml-sagemaker-workshop/lab1**